ChrisMoller/qapl/README.md

 1       8      16
 ```

-Arguments may be provided ase well:
+Arguments may be provided as well:

 ```
 	wc -w -l